 - MLconf Atlanta: This one-day conference brings together machine learning experts from various industries, research fields, and universities to discuss the latest methodologies and applications.

-- SuperNova South: SuperNova South claims to be the Southeast’s largest & longest-running tech conference.
-The buzzing 4-day event covers almost everything in tech (e.g. finance, mobile, start-up, cyber security, etc.) and is held in Atlanta.
-Think 1,500+ attendees and a lot of speakers.
+- SuperNova South: SuperNova South is a 5-day event covering almost everything in tech (e.g. finance, mobile, start-up, cyber security, etc.) and is held in Atlanta.

-- Venture Atlanta: Known as the South’s largest tech showcase, Venture Atlanta aims to unite Georgia’s top technology innovators with top-tier investors.
+- Venture Atlanta: Venture Atlanta aims to unite Georgia’s top technology innovators with top-tier investors.
 There are networking breakfasts, expert panels, fireside chats, company presentations, a Demo Day—the list goes on.

 Bonus round: Every spring, the ATDC hosts an Advanced Technology Development Center (ATDC) Startup Showcase.
 This gives promising start-ups a chance to showcase their technologies and attract investors.